apache/dubbo-website/blog/en-us/dubboAsync_server.md

 * To use server-side asynchrony, it is recommended that the server-side thread strategy adopt the Same_thread pattern + Coroutine Library.

 ## Conclusions
-When Dubbo supports business applications, it encounters a variety of requirements scenarios, and server-side asynchrony provides users with a solution to ThreadPool Full.
+When Dubbo supports business applications, it encounters a variety of requirements scenarios, and server-side asynchrony provides users with a solution to deal with ThreadPool Full.
 In the case of ThreadPool Full, if the current system bottleneck is CPU, this solution is not recommended.
 If the system load is not high, increasing the number of worker threads or using server asynchrony can be considered.